 - Set the “Import using…” option to the format you want (MP3 Encoder)

 - Adjust the Setting to what you want

-I convert my WAV files to a standard MP3, 192 kbps at 44.100 kHz Mono.
-This creates a smaller file than the Stereo option and still sounds great for spoken word content (aka: Podcasts).
+I convert my WAV files to a standard MP3, 128 kbps at 44.100 kHz Mono.
+This creates a smaller file at 64 kbps than the Stereo option – and it still sounds great for spoken word content (aka: Podcasts).

 To get the best sound out of SPREAKER

 If you host on Spreaker, you can create your MP3s in the following manner so Spreaker won't convert your file a second time: